Microgrid: Les Anglais, Haiti

 A wirelessly managed microgrid is deployed in rural Les Anglais, Haiti.
 The system consists of a three-tiered architecture with a cloud-based monitoring and control service, a local embedded gateway infrastructure and a mesh network of wireless smart meters deployed at over 500 buildings.

 Non-technical loss (NTL) represents a major challenge when providing reliable electrical service in developing countries, where it often accounts for 11-15% of total generation capacity.
 An extensive data-driven simulation on seventy-two days of wireless meter data from a 430-home microgrid deployed in Les Anglais investigated how to distinguish NTL from the total power losses, aiding in energy theft detection.

 Mpeketoni, Kenya

 The Mpeketoni Electricity Project, a community-based diesel-powered micro-grid system, was set up in rural Kenya near Mpeketoni.
 Due to the installment of these microgrids, Mpeketoni has seen a large growth in its infrastructure.
 Such growth includes increased productivity per worker, at values of 100% to 200%, and an income level increase of 20–70% depending on the product.

 Stone Edge Farm Winery

 A micro-turbine, fuel-cell, multiple battery, hydrogen electrolyzer, and PV enabled winery in Sonoma, California.

+Chemehuevi Tribe Community Center, Lake Havasu, AZ

+Near Lake Havasu, Arizona, extreme weather, power disruptions due to aging infrastructure, and distance from the main power grid put the community of the Chemehuevi Tribe at risk.
+To mitigate that risk, a microgrid system was built on the tribal community center integrating solar panels, battery storage, smart energy management controls, and advanced data analytics in conjunction with a weather station.